Skip to main content

 04What is the difference between ROAS and ACoS?

 They are the same information expressed two ways and are exact reciprocals: ACoS% = 100 ÷ ROAS, and ROAS = 100 ÷ ACoS%.
-ROAS (return on ad spend) is revenue per ad dollar — higher is better.
+ROAS (return on ad spend) is revenue per unit of ad spend — higher is better.
 ACoS (advertising cost of sales) is ad spend as a % of sales — lower is better.
 A 4.0x ROAS is a 25% ACoS; a 20% ACoS is a 5.0x ROAS.
 Amazon advertisers usually think in ACoS, while Meta and Google advertisers think in ROAS, so this tool shows both.

 05What is a good break-even ROAS for dropshipping?